 In 1972, King County Library began using Xerox computer-produced catalogs.
 This was replaced in 1977-1978 by a microfiche catalog system.
 The library catalog was computerized and made available online in 1991.

 In 1961, a new state law authorized local improvement districts for library construction within rural county library districts.
-King County, with 40 active branches, was the first county to try to put this law -- which could have greatly accelerated construction of new facilities -- into effect, but the law was challenged and eventually struck down by the state supreme court.
+King County, with 40 active libraries, was the first county to try to put this law -- which could have greatly accelerated construction of new facilities -- into effect, but the law was challenged and eventually struck down by the state supreme court.
 Grounds for this decision were that "libraries are not constructed primarily to enhance the value of the real estate surrounding them.
-For this reason, their construction cannot constitutionally be financed by assessing the cost thereof against the adjacent real estate" (Dobb, p.
-48).
+For this reason, their construction cannot constitutionally be financed by assessing the cost thereof against the adjacent real estate" (Dobb, 48).

 The 1960s -- A Chance to Build